 - Cleaning/brushing action

-- The DiamondClean Smart uses sonic cleaning action and larger brush heads than the oscillating-rotating cleaning action and small round brush heads of the iO.
+- The DiamondClean Smart uses sonic cleaning action compared to the oscillating-rotating cleaning action of the iO.

 - Handle design & colors